great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_pandas_filesystem_datasource.rst

                     Unmatched data_references (0 of 0): []

-                    Choosing an example data reference...
-                        Reference chosen: abe_20201119_200.csv

-                        Fetching batch data...

-                        Showing 5 rows
-                        ...
+            This means all has gone well and you can proceed with configuring your new Datasource.
+If something about your configuration wasn't set up correctly, ``test_yaml_config`` will raise an error.

-            Pay attention to the "Available data_asset_names" and "Unmatched data_references" output to ensure that the regex pattern you specified matches your desired data files.
+            **Note:** Pay attention to the "Available data_asset_names" and "Unmatched data_references" output to ensure that the regex pattern you specified matches your desired data files.

         #. **Save the config.**
             Once you are satisfied with the config of your new Datasource, you can make it a permanent part of your Great Expectations configuration.
 The following method will save the new Datasource to your ``great_expectations.yml``: